Best French Toast Recipe

 Make the egg/milk mixture

-Also, the thickness of your bread will determine soaking time.
+The thickness of your bread also effects the soaking time.
 Thicker bread will require more soaking, while thinner bread will only need to be soaked for a short time.

-I cook breakfast foods on a griddle for two reasons.
+I prefer cooking breakfast foods on a griddle for two reasons.

 1. I can cook large batches at a time when using a large griddle.